cosmos/ibc/spec/client/ics-010-grandpa-client/README.md

 stage: draft
 category: IBC/TAO
 kind: instantiation
-author: Yuanchao Sun <ys@cdot.network>, John Wu <john@cdot.network>
+author: Julian Sun <julian@oct.network>, Rivers Yang <rivers@oct.network>
 created: 2020-03-15
+modified: 2022-11-11
 implements: 2
 ---

 ## Synopsis

-This specification document describes a client (verification algorithm) for a blockchain using GRANDPA.
+This specification document describes a client (verification algorithm) for a blockchain using GRANDPA finality gadget with BEEFY protocol.

-GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement) is a finality gadget that will be used by the Polkadot relay chain.
-It now has a Rust implementation and is part of the Substrate, so likely blockchains built using Substrate will use GRANDPA as its finality gadget.
+GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the Polkadot Relay Chain.
+It now has a Rust implementation and is part of the Substrate.
+Solo chains built using Substrate may also use GRANDPA as its finality gadget.

+[The BEEFY protocol](https://github.com/paritytech/grandpa-bridge-gadget/blob/master/docs/beefy.md) is a gadget that runs alongside GRANDPA finality gadget.
+It is designed to build a light client for GRANDPA that can be efficiently verified.
+Refer to [the Octopus appchain template](https://github.com/octopus-network/barnacle/blob/44ad1f12a838b98c9592e9aba4b2c8d0407df34f/runtime/src/lib.rs#L493) to enable BEEFY in Substrate.

 ### Motivation

-Blockchains using GRANDPA finality gadget might like to interface with other replicated state machines or solo machines over IBC.
+State machines of various sorts replicated using the GRANDPA finality gadget might like to interface with other replicated state machines or solo machines over IBC.

 ### Definitions